shipyardapp/Shipyard-Documentation/docs/blueprint-library/databricks/databricks-delete-files-from-dbfs.md

 title: Databricks Template - Delete Files from DBFS
 hide_title: true
 sidebar_label: Delete Files from DBFS
-description: Information about Shipyard's low-code Databricks Delete Files from DBFS blueprint.
+description: Information about Platform's low-code Databricks Delete Files from DBFS blueprint.
 Delete one or more files from your Databricks File System (DBFS).
 keywords:
     - databricks
     - blueprint